luther9/emat-py/README.md

 `emat` stands for "Exponential Moving Average Tracker".

-# Argument
+# Usage: emat DB [FACTOR]

-`emat` takes one argument: the name of the database to create or retrieve.
-`emat` will add `.emat` to the argument to get the actual filename.
+DB is the name of the database to create or retrieve. `emat` will add `.emat` to the argument to get the actual filename.
+FACTOR is a number between 0 and 1 indicating the weight that an amount has on the average for that day.
+The previous day's average has a weight of 1 - FACTOR.
+The default FACTOR is 0.1.

 # Commands